-Make sure you get a policy that covers you for the worst possible health scenario if you aren’t already covered.
-Make sure it covers you for any activities you plan to do.
-Be sure to check the small print.
-Also find out in advance if your insurance plan will make payments directly to providers or reimburse you later for overseas health expenditures.
+Although EU nationals qualify for reciprocal health care in Belgium, doctors and hospitals generally expect payment up front, so medical cover remains important.
+Make sure you get a policy that covers you for the worst possible scenario, and check whether your insurance plan will make payments directly to providers or reimburse you later for overseas health expenditures.

 Worldwide travel insurance is available at www.lonelyplanet.com/travel-insurance.
 You can buy, extend and claim online anytime – even if you’re already on the road.